 Sustained Control Management Regime Phytosanitary pests Resolving apple black spot, codling moth, European canker, fireblight or lightbrown apple moth control disputes between neighbouring parties will be undertaken by HBFGA in the first instance If pest monitoring on the affected managed pipfruit production site over a reasonable time confirms that: there is a clear difference in the management inputs required to control phytosanitary pests compared to the previous three years; and monitoring results indicated that the phytosanitary pest outbreak is more severe along the boundary with the adjacent unmanaged pipfruit production site.
-Then HBFGA will advise the occupier of the unmanaged pipfruit production site(s), that they are deemed to be an exacerbator of phytosanitary pests.
-HBFGA will be entitled to give the occupier of the unmanaged pipfruit production site(s) 14 days to reach an agreement.
-If agreement cannot be reached and/or control is not undertaken within that time, HBFGA will advise Hawke's Bay Regional Council of the situation and seek a direction to control phytosanitary pests on the unmanaged pipfruit production site.
+Then HBFGA will advise the occupier of the unmanaged pipfruit production site(s deemed to be an exacerbator of phytosanitary pests.
+HBFGA will be entitled to gi of the unmanaged pipfruit production site(s) 14 days to reach an agreement.
+If agreement be reached and/or control is not undertaken within that time, HBFGA will Bay Regional Council of the situation and seek a direction to control phytosanitar unmanaged pipfruit production site.
 On receiving advice regarding the situation, Hawke's Bay Regional Council will initiate appropriate enforcement procedures under the Biosecurity Act for the control of the phytosanitary pests.